combinators/expression-problem/README.md

 # ExpressionProblem
 The goal of this project is to generate a number of approaches (in multiple languages) that address the _Expression Problem_.

-As coined by Philip Walder, the Expression Problem is a new name for an old problem.
+As coined by Philip Wadler [1], the Expression Problem is a new name for an old problem.
 The goal is to define a datatype by cases, where one can add new cases to the datatype and new functions over the datatype, without recompiling existing code, and while retaining static type safety.

 There are various "solutions" to the Expression Problem.
 Each solution varies in the amount of code a user must write to implement them, and the language features they require.